Applying for a Full Service Library Card

 Applying for a Digital Access Library Card

 Any Texas resident can get a Digital Access card.
-No proof of residence or photo ID are needed, but you can only have one type of card:
+No proof of residence is needed, but you will need to physically present a photo ID.
+You can only have one type of card:

 - Full Service Library card that allows access to everything the Library has, or

 - A Digital Access Library card that gives you access to all our digital resources

 You can upgrade your Digital Access Library card to a Full Service Library card at any time.
 To upgrade, parents or guardians must sign and accept financial responsibility for children under 18 years of age and provide photo ID and current proof of residence.

 If you lose your library card or if it is stolen, notify the library immediately.
 Once notified, we will block the card so that it can no longer be used.
 You remain responsible for all use made of your lost/stolen card prior to reporting it to the library.
 There is a $1.00 replacement fee for lost cards.